 Today, our motto “Care, Collaborate, Catalyse, Create” exists not just on paper but manifests itself in our classrooms, our community, and most importantly, our student-led initiatives, projects, and community activities through the year.
 From hosting the Namma Chennai carnival, partnering with students from other neighbourhood schools, cleaning up our beaches, undertaking their own research for their first Art project, and putting together their first theater production, our children are driven as much by their moral and social consciousness in their own neighbourhood, as they are by an international curriculum that provides enough rigour, yet flexibility to encourage depth and breadth of knowledge.
 Affiliation with the Cambridge International Examinations has provided us with a strong framework for curriculum design white retaining a unique flavor that piques the interests of our kids.
-We also plan to offer the IBDP from 2018 for the 11th and 12th graders.
+We offer the competitive IBDP programme for Grades 11 and 12.

 With the impending move to our very own campus, KC High makes yet another transition in its constant on-going journey of exploring vistas of excellence.
 Change is constant and I believe we have a team that constantly challenges the status quo.
 Over the last four years, we have made significant strides in our teacher training and development programs.
 Our faculty is the strongest link between our grand vision for this school and the actual delivery system that will get us there.
 Over the next 15-18 months, we believe that our new campus in Navalur will be second to none in terms of quality space for education.
 From learning laboratories, open classrooms, and quiet corners, to the cafeteria and our sports facilities, much thought has gone into the design.